Abner261/alx-system_engineering-devops/0x0A-configuration_management/README.md

 2. [Execute a command](2-execute_a_command.pp)

-Using Puppet, create a manifest that kills a process named killmenow.
+Using Puppet, create a manifest that kills a process named `killmenow`.

 ### Requirements:

-- Must use the exec Puppet resource
+- Must use the `exec` Puppet resource
-- Must use pkill
+- Must use `pkill`

 ### Example: